 Tuesday 14 February at 7:45pm

-The running time is approximately 2 hours 40 minutes.
+The running time is approximately 2 hours 40 minutes, plus an interval.

-*This will be a relaxed performance.
+*This was a relaxed performance.
 Find out more.

 About the show